libbymiller/peer-js-simple-av-example/README.md

 and go to https://myserver.example.com/test.html

-# Paired bot and remote.html

-peer.js requires one party to make the call and for that it needs to know the other one's peerid.
-For my purposes I can hardcode one id (mozbot1) and have remote.html call it.
-You can test with two windows open one with bot.html one with remote.html.

-For the data examples you need to connect before sending a message.
-Only remote.html can initiate a call.

 # Weirdnesses

-I only really found 2, both with asymmetric - video one way and audio the other
+I only really found 1 eith asymmetric - video one way and audio the other

  * unless you put constraints in, you get only audio both ways (https://github.com/peers/peerjs/issues/147#issuecomment-647498880)
- * The video is duplicated for remote

 # multiplayer